Suanmd/CDCR/README.md

 # Paper in Submission

-In this work, we propose a novel image representation method called CDCR, which combines discrete representation and continuous representation.
-CDCR can serve as a plug-in module to help image super-resolution models accommodate arbitrary scale factors.
+In this work, we propose a novel image representation method called CDCR, which combines discrete representation (DR) and continuous representation (CR) of images.
+CDCR can serve as a plug-in module to help image super-resolution frameworks accommodate arbitrary scale factors.

+We have applied our method to various remote sensing datasets, such as RSC11, RSSCN7 and WHU-RS19.

 ![CDCR](https://github.com/Suanmd/CDCR/blob/main/img/example.png)